CUBRID/cubrid-manual/en/intro.rst

     *   **MULTISET**: A collection type that allows the duplication of elements.
 The order of entry is not considered.
     *   **LIST**: A collection type that allows the duplication of elements.
 Unlike with **SET** and **MULTISET**, the order of entry is maintained.

+*   **JSON**

+    JavaScript Object Notation (JSON) has become the de facto standard for data-interchanging.
+JSON, one of the semi-structured data, is not allowed to reside in the relational data model.
+In CUBRID, however, you can create and query JSON documents using :ref:`SQL functions for JSON<json-fn>`. you can define a :ref:`JSON data type<json-data-type>` column and stores a JSON document into the column.

 *   **Inheritance**

     Inheritance is a concept to reuse columns and methods of a super class (table) in those of a sub class.
 CUBRID supports reusability through inheritance.
 By using inheritance provided by CUBRID, you can create a super class with some common columns and then create a sub class inherited from the super class with some unique columns added.
 In this way, you can create a database model which can minimize the number of columns.